single bottom, Diamond & CBN Usage Principals

 Coolant consumption reflects the amount of coolant used during operations.

-• Flood Cooling involves high coolant consumption due to the large volume of fluid used.
+• check icon Flood Cooling involves high coolant consumption due to the large volume of fluid used.

-• Mist Cooling involves low coolant consumption, making it economical for light-duty applications.
+• check icon Mist Cooling involves low coolant consumption, making it economical for light-duty applications.

-• Through-Tool Cooling delivers excellent debris removal directly at the cutting edge, preventing clogging and maintaining a clean cutting surface.
+• check icon Through-Tool Cooling delivers excellent debris removal directly at the cutting edge, preventing clogging and maintaining a clean cutting surface.

 Environmental Impact